 Echeveria is a large genus of flowering plants that are native to Central America.
 Their habitat is mostly dry or semi-desert.
 To best understand their needs, this is very important to remember.

 For many, the first attempt at growing Echeveria ends badly.
-A great number of people start with buying Echeverias in pretty pots and putting them somewhere inside the house.
+A great number of people start with buying Echeveria in pretty pots and put them inside the house.
 While they will look fantastic for some weeks, many will eventually die.
-The lack of sunshine and proper airflow will make the plants either stretch towards the closest window or they will turn into a mush.
+The lack of sunshine and proper airflow will make Echeveria either stretch towards the closest window or they will turn into a mush.

-Many of you will know the struggles of keeping our precious succulent collection alive when there’s snow outside with temperatures below 0.
-There is no choice but to bring them inside.
+Many of you will know the struggles of keeping our precious succulent collection alive when there’s snow outside with temperatures below 0C.
+Echeveria and most other succulents are not frost hardy and there is no choice but to bring them inside.
 Many of us also don’t have the luxury of large bright windows (especially in cold countries where large windows=loss of heat) and so it seems nigh on impossible to push succulents through the worst of winter.

 But fear not.
-There is a way succulents and especially outdoor loving plants like Echeverias can be grown indoors for short periods without direct sunlight and large windows.
+There is a way succulents and especially outdoor loving plants like Echeveria can be grown indoors for short periods without direct sunlight and large windows.

-Grow Lights for plants have been on the market for a while and new, better technology comes out all the time.
-There are products now imitating sunshine and while we have not tried these ourselves yet (an experiment will be conducted soon!!) we believe grow lights can help immensely with keeping Echeverias indoors.
+Grow lights for plants have been on the market for a while and new, better technology comes out all the time.
+Products imitating sunshine exist and while we have not tried these ourselves yet (an experiment will be conducted soon!!) we believe grow lights can help immensely with keeping Echeveria indoors.

 There are succulents out there that have a better chance of surviving indoors.
-If you'd really like to try succulents indoors, you might have luck with plants like Haworthias, Aloes, Pepperomias or Gasterias.
+If you'd really like to try succulents indoors, you might have luck with plants like Haworthia, Aloe, Pepperomia or Gasteria.
 They will still need a bright spot and airflow, but they are not so fussy about getting direct sun.